Electrum Wallet Review

 1. Electrum Overview

-The client is only available for desktop, which is a significant downside for users who wish to use their mobile as their wallet.
+The client is only available for desktops, which is a significant downside for users who wish to use their mobile as their wallet.

-Your private keys are encrypted and never leave your computer.
+Your private keys are encrypted, and you never leave your computer.
 Your wallet can be recovered from a secret phrase (also known as a seed phrase).
-You can also keep your private keys offline, and go online with a watch-only wallet.
+You can also keep your private keys offline and go online with a watch-only wallet.

 Your private key is also not shared with the server connecting Electrum to the Bitcoin network.
 The server does not store user accounts.
 You are not tied to a particular server, and the server does not need to know you.